epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s.md

 (setup-kubernetes)=

-# Setup a Kubernetes Server
+# Setup a Kubernetes Cluster

 :::{Note}
 **DLS Users**: DLS already has the test cluster `Pollux` which includes the test beamlines p45j, p38 and p99,  and the training beamlines p46 through to p49.